 Nausea (24 to 31%)

 Nausea peaks during weeks 1 to 8 of each new dose level.
-It occurs most often within 48 hours of the injection and fades over the following days.
+It occurs most often within 48 hours of injection and fades over the following days.
 By week 12 at a stable dose, fewer than 5% of participants still report nausea.
-The mechanism: GLP-1 receptor activation slows gastric emptying, creating a feeling of fullness that the brain interprets as nausea.
+The mechanism: GLP-1 receptor activation slows gastric emptying, creating a fullness signal the brain interprets as nausea.
+For detailed management strategies, see our guide on does tirzepatide cause nausea.

 Diarrhea (17 to 23%)